 2.3 Users

-In this section the (potential) user of the Global Atlas is described.
+In this section, the (potential) user of the Global Atlas is described.
 Following, the needs and demands of the user will be outlined.
 The analysis is done through examining different end-user surveys published by the Global Atlas as well as information from an interview with the Associate Program Officer of the Global Atlas, Abdulmalik Oricha Ali.

-The Atlas was developed to serve policy makers, investors at all scales, people who are interested in renewable energy in any way as well as educators (A. O. Ali, interview, July 7th, 2015).
+The Atlas was developed to serve policy makers, investors at all scales, people who are interested in renewable energy in any way, as well as educators (A. O. Ali, interview, July 7, 2015).
 The End User Survey also pointed out opportunities for energy agencies, local communities, consultants, NGOs and academics to use the Global Atlas for their work.
-A. O. Ali (2015) furthermore states, that the explicit goal of the Atlas is to make the Atlas useable for everyone, not only for the specialists in the field.
+A. O. Ali (interview, 2015) further states, that the explicit goal of the Atlas is to make the Atlas useable for everyone, not only for the specialists in the field.
 The two main user groups, however, consist of policy makers and investors (IRENA, 2012, p.
 1).
-A. O. Ali (interview, July 7th, 2015) remarks that despite their different goals, policy makers and investors share similar interests.
+A. O. Ali (interview, July 7, 2015) concludes that, despite their different goals, policy makers and investors share similar interests.

 One common interest shared by the two groups is the requirement for maps with information on the potential of renewable energy.
-The policy maker needs the map in order to plan further actions concerning energy security, economic growth, climate change or new energy diversifying strategy (A. O. Ali, interview, July 7th, 2015).
-The investors need to start looking for a good investment opportunity, which makes a first screening across all possible countries necessary for all the investors.
-They start by looking which country/region would be the most feasible one.
-Furthermore, they need this information in order to be trustworthy, because putting more research into a region without any possibilities to build a plant is lost money (A. O. Ali, interview, July 7th, 2015).
+The policy maker needs the map in order to plan further actions concerning energy security, economic growth, climate change or new energy diversifying strategies (A. O. Ali, interview, July 7, 2015).
+The investors need to start looking for a good investment opportunity, which begins with an initial screening across all possible countries necessary for all the investors.
+They start by looking at which country/region would be the most feasible one.
+Furthermore, they need this information in order to be trustworthy; because putting more research into a region without any possibilities of building a plant is lost money (A. O. Ali, interview, July 7, 2015).

-The second common detail shared by the two main users of the Global Atlas is the actual user of the specific tools.
-As A. O. Ali (interview, July 7th, 2015) explains, it is the policy maker who uses the data won out of the Global Atlas.
+The second most common detail shared by the two main users of the Global Atlas is the actual user of the specific tools.
+As A. O. Ali (interview, July 7, 2015) explains, it is the policy maker who uses the data identified out of the Global Atlas.
 He is then going to decide which areas to put more focus on.

 The actual user of the Atlas' tools however, is usually a junior analyst or an associate of the policy maker who needs to know about how the Global Atlas works.
 The junior analyst/associate will then have to present the data to the policy maker.
 The same procedure is valid for every large-scale investor as well, where there too, the junior analyst would be the one who interacts with the program, but the investor would be the one who will decide on which steps are taken based on the results created by the Global Atlas.
 This requires the Global Atlas to not only be understood by the policy maker or the investor, but also by all the people working for her/him.

 This section was able to show, that the Global Atlas has a variety of potential users.
-As the different users vary, so do their interests.
-However, it observed that a policy maker and a investors can share some common interests.
-Very important to keep in mind is the actual user of the Atlas, which is in most of the cases is a Junior Analyst, as the policy maker or the investor is usually just revising the results.
+As the different users varied are, so do their interests.
+However, it is observed that a policy maker and an investors can share some common interests.
+Very important to keep in mind is the actual user of the Atlas, which is in most of the cases is a Junior Analyst, as the policy maker or the investor is usually just reviewing the results.

 2.4 Value for Users